 • Wait 60 seconds after the shaking has stopped before moving from the secure area.

 ASSESS THE DAMAGE

-• Assess the damage to your designated area and inform a member of the Management Team.
+• Assess the damage to your designated area and inform a member of the Senior Leadership Team.

 • Use caution when opening doors to cupboards and rooms as objects may have shifted and could fall.